Serving

 Cilantro sprigs

-1. If CASHEWS are raw, dry fry them over moderate heat stirring until roasted.
+1. If CASHEWS are raw, dry fry them over moderate heat stirring until they taste roasted and are brown in spots.

 3. Cut CHICKEN into bitesize pieces about 1/4 inch thick.

-9. Reheat the OIL and fry Garlic until just golden, then stir in the Chicken.
-Fry until chicken is opaque.
+3. Fry Garlic until just golden, then stir in the Chicken.
+Fry stirring until chicken is opaque.

-10. Stir in Onion and Scallions and fry stirring until distributed.
+4. Stir in Onion and Scallions and fry stirring until well distributed.

 NOTES: